 Use homestead exemptions

-Another potential route to save on property taxes comes from the homestead exemption.
-This is especially helpful for those who are going through unforeseen financial hardships.
+Another potential route to saving on property taxes is the homestead exemption.
+This is especially helpful for those experiencing unforeseen financial hardships.

 Who qualifies for this exemption differs by state, but examples include the elderly, people struggling with a disability or illness, someone who recently lost someone in their household, and people with lower incomes.